Getting Started - Go Developers

 See EdgeX Default Service Ports for a list of the EdgeX default service ports.

 "Pinging" an EdgeX micro service allows you to check on its availability.
 If the service does not respond to ping, the service is down or having issues.
+The example above shows the ping of core-data.

 Application services and some device services are also built in Go.
 To explore how to create and build EdgeX application and devices services in Go, head to SDK documentation covering these EdgeX elements.